top of page

 Practical Examination

-Candidates may perform nerve conduction studies, employing the techniques used in their labs.
-Candidates must be aware of alternate methods of testing the same nerves; the pros and cons of each technique; and must be familiar with the normative data for the techniques utilized.
+Candidates may perform NCS employing the techniques used in their home labs.
+Candidates must be aware of alternate methods of testing the same nerves, the pros and cons of each technique, and must be familiar with normative data for the techniques utilized.

 Application